stockeh/mapreduce-analysis-msd/README.md

 # Distributed Computing
 **Using MapReduce to Analyze the Million Song Dataset**

-This project focuses on using Apache Hadoop ( version 3.1.2 ) to develop MapReduce programs that parse and process song analyses and metadata to answer related questions about the songs and artist.
+This project focuses on using Apache Hadoop ( version 3.1.2 ) to develop MapReduce programs to analyze song summaries and metadata.
 [The Million Song Dataset](https://labrosa.ee.columbia.edu/millionsong/) was created under a grant from the National Science Foundation, project IIS-0713334.
 The original data was contributed by The Echo Nest, as part of an NSF-sponsored GOALI collaboration.
-A set of 280 GB of records are stored in separate CSV files for this experiment.
+A 280 GB set of records are stored in separate CSV files for this experiment.
 The file name consists of the type of data and an index.
 Each line in a file corresponds to a single song, with each field separated by commas.

 Subset of features from the **analysis** files: